 - Students taking summer classes will be verified through the Registrar's Office.

-Summer Housing Locations
+Summer Housing Locations (all locations are tentative)

 - All college furniture must remain in summer residence hall rooms regardless of summer capacity.